johnchristotle/MERN-Backend/README.md

 e.g:
 * Sending...
 **Content-Type:* application/json
-**Token:* Bearer Token passed as to the headers
+**Authorization:* Bearer_token XXXXXX passed as to the headers

 {
-    "text": "My first goal"
+    "text_title": "My first goal"
+    "text": "This is the body of the text/goal"
 }

 * Received (data)